ShyBigBoy/resume/resume-eng.md

 ## Summary

 I am an Android developer who deeply love **open source**.
 I'd like to share my code which may help developers, and they can submit issues to improve the code.
 I am passionate about building **high quality** apps which have **good user interfaces**.
-In this case, I create a repository, **[AndroidStandardDevelop](https://github.com/Blankj/AndroidStandardDevelop)**, which is well received to help developers practise best in Android.
+In this case, I create a repository, **[AndroidStandardDevelop](https://github.com/Blankj/AndroidStandardDevelop)**, which is well received to help developers practice best in Android.
 Beyond that, I focus on the development efficiency and knowledge accumulation.
 I created **[AndroidUtilCode](https://github.com/Blankj/AndroidUtilCode)** which has received more than **15k stars** to help developers develop more efficient.
 Of course, as a programmer, I also pay attention to data structures and algorithms.
 I create  **[awesome-java-leetcode](https://github.com/Blankj/awesome-java-leetcode)** to solve the problems in LeetCode.

 ## Experience